bitcraze/bitcraze-website/src/tutorials/loco-positioning-system.md

 Now when everything is mounted and powered it is time to configure the system.

 * Place your Crazyflie 2.0 in the middle of the flying area.
-* Open the CF client and connect
+* Open the CF client and connect to the Crazyflie 2.0

 {% img open the crazyflie client; wide; /images/tutorials/getting_started_with_lps/open_the_crazyflie_client.PNG %}
 {% endsi_step %}